COVID-19 Response: Outdoor Recreation

 Use the Parks Google MyMaps to search for a park by name or location and find out what amenities each park has to offer.

 Park rules and regulations are in place to ensure the safety and enjoyment of all users.
 Please follow them each time you visit.

 Learn more about booking park space and permits for park access, use of drones and seasonal commercial enterprise in parks.

 The Parks Division is responsible for maintaining over 2,130 hectares of parks, sport fields, naturalized areas and other open spaces throughout the city.
 Learn more about Park Service Levels for maintaining these spaces throughout the year.

-The Greenhouse and Conservatory Program is responsible for providing and maintaining floral displays for public viewing and/or landscape enhancement in the Civic Conservatory, City Hall and other civic facilities as well as major public roadways, parks and public open spaces.
+The Greenhouse is responsible for providing and maintaining floral displays for public viewing and/or landscape enhancement in the Civic Conservatory, City Hall and other civic facilities, as well as major public roadways, parks and public open spaces.

 Centrally located at the intersection of 2nd Avenue and Warman Road since 1905, it is easily accessible by car and public transport.
 The street address is 1502 2nd Ave N.